 Another simple problem that could be at the heart of your furnace or heat pump troubles is a malfunctioning thermostat.
 Since your HVAC system relies on the thermostat to turn off and on at the correct times, a problematic thermostat will often create the illusion of a more serious problem.
 If your thermostat uses batteries, make sure they are fresh and have full power.
 There is also a chance that you simply have a faulty thermostat.
 Replacing a thermostat is a fairly straightforward do-it-yourself repair.
 If you’re not comfortable taking on the repair, though, feel free to call on our conscientious technicians for assistance.

 Getting Assistance Is Important

 Speaking of getting assistance, it’s important to remember that poking around your furnace too much can quickly lead to serious problems if you don’t know what you’re doing.
-At Christian Brothers Air Conditioning, Plumbing & Electrical, we stand ready to assist you with any furnace, heat pump or air conditioner maintenance, repair or installation.
-In fact, we can handle any HVAC-related issue that arises.
+At Christian Brothers Air Conditioning Plumbing Electrical, we stand ready to assist you with any furnace, heat pump, or air conditioner maintenance, repair, or installation.
+We can handle any HVAC-related issue that arises.
 We also offer a full range of electrical and plumbing services.
 For over 40 years, we’ve been proud to provide home repair expertise to the residents of Glendale and the surrounding areas.
 Our customers love us enough to consistently leave us five-star reviews.
-To learn more about taking care of your furnace or heat pump, contact us at Christian Brothers Air Conditioning, Plumbing & Electrical today.
+To learn more about taking care of your furnace or heat pump, contact us at Christian Brothers Air Conditioning Plumbing Electrical today.